ARBEEV/Arbeevcommunity/README.md

 ARBEEV was formed based on a love of art and motivation as a space for developers, artists, music, video artists, and even poets who cannot be separated from technology and need each other.

+# tokenomics
+coin
+must include benefits for society in the long term. not only for the ARBEEV community but for various functions.
+"I won't write here first"

+our goal is not to take votes to be the winner. but on what will be needed.
+Therefore, we will do this briefly and not publish it on social media.

+# NFT
+a unique asset.

+users do not always have to own works built by ARBEEV to be part. but if you want to have it, go ahead and be the owner.

 Dvn, don't change this article yet.

 I will continue to edit and revise, update, it's better to wait